Surfers Paradise history

-Visitors and Travelers
+Visitors and travellers

 By 1888, a horse and coach service was operating from Southport three times a week.

-The coach crossed the Nerang River at Meyers Ferry and then traveled along the beach.
+The coach crossed the Nerang River at Meyers Ferry and then travelled along the beach.
 Johann Meyer's family operated a horse and buggy service from the Southport hotels, offering visitors a pleasure trip to the Main Surf Beach.

 In 1889, Meyer's Main Beach Hotel was declared a postal receiving office, officially titled Elston.
 A postal address meant an official place name and a mark on the map.

 People would still refer to the place for a long time as Meyer's Ferry.

 The Postmaster in Southport, a Mr Palmer, named the receiving office near the surf beach after his wife's home village in Nottinghamshire, England.
 By the 1890s, the first entrepreneur of the area, Johann Meyer faced financial ruin and, after he died in 1901, the Main Beach Hotel licence lapsed.